mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 ## Chapter 10

 A hand fell upon Kipnu's back and stayed there - intentional, not accidental.
+He removed his hands from his ears and listened to the chaos around him.
+He turned toward the hand.

+"Hold still," a voice called from behind the hand.
+He could almost place the maman it came from.
+Thi grasped his arm firmly and pricked him with a needle.
+It jerked away as a reflex, and the maman let it go.

+"Trust me," thi said, and he steadied his hand for hae.
+Thi had the hand of a doctor, adept and confident, and the injection flowed smoothly into his veins.
+Slowly, he felt his eyesight returned and he saw the maman clearly.
+Thi had the same kelp clothing as the others and a mask around hae mouth made of thin woven vines.

-He looked up to see the chaos ahead of him, and turned to find the person behind.
-It was a maman with the same kelp clothing and a veil of dark green.
-Thi was looking at the crowd so as not to rouse suspicion.
+Thi stood up and looked at the crowd so as not to rouse suspicion.

-"Stay low and walk ahead of me," thi said.
-He could almost place the voice.
-Thi paused for Kipnu, holding hae hand out slightly for him to take it.
-He had no reason to trust this phantom but was desperate for a way out, so he took hae hand and walked as slowly and quietly as he could.
-When they got behind Lissa, the veiled figure bent down to him and whispered, "Towards Ulu.
-Stop under the fallen tree.
-Run!", pushing Kipnu out of the yurt.
-He looked back for a second and saw nothing but a closed flap of blue black cloth.
-Naked, severely malnourished, and fighting a terrible sluggish headache, he made a break for some fallen tree he had never seen before in the darkest part of the island.
+"Stay low and walk ahead of me," thi said and held hae hand out slightly for him to take it.
+He had no reason to trust this maman but was desperate for a way out, so he took hae hand and walked slowly and quietly out from the crowd.
+When they got well enough away, the maman bent down to him and whispered, "Keep running toward Ulu and stop under the fallen tree.
+Run!", pushing Kipnu out of the pavilion.
+He looked back for a second and saw nothing but a closed flap of black cloth.
+Naked, hungry, and fighting a terrible sluggish headache, he made a break for some fallen tree he had never seen before in the darkest part of the island.

 _I've escaped!
 But surely they'll be after me soon._